 Why Pictured Rocks National Lakeshore?

 Massive sandstone cliffs and unique formations along Lake Superior shoreline, sand dunes, miles of incredible hiking trails, beaches, waterfalls, inland lakes, and wild forests make up the Pictured Rocks National Lakeshore.
 Minerals from Lake Superior stain the cliffs and sea caves with magnificent hues of white, red, blue and greens as water seeps into cracks and crevices in the sandstone.
-If you drive US 41 north for six hours from Chicago, you’ll arrive at Munising, the western gateway community to the Pictured Rocks park.
-This charming city boasts with small town pride and offers exquisite cuisine, art and culture projects and storefronts that decorate the downtown, and local businesses unique to the area.
+If you drive US 41 north from Chicago, you’ll arrive at Munising, the western gateway community to the Pictured Rocks park.
+This charming city boasts with small town pride and offers exquisite cuisine, art and culture projects and storefronts that decorate the downtown.

 How Do I Get There?